Colorado Alliance of Research Libraries

-The Colorado Alliance of Research Libraries is an association of a number of libraries in Colorado and Wyoming.
+The Colorado Alliance of Research Libraries is a US nonprofit cooperative of approximately 20 academic and public libraries in Colorado and Wyoming.

 Purpose

 The Colorado Alliance of Research Libraries was established in 1974.
-One major purpose of the Alliance is to share resources and provide the best terms and price to its members by group purchasing.
+One major function of the Alliance is to share resources and provide the best terms and price to its members by group purchasing.
 Projects of the Alliance over the years include: